Dynamically change vehicle properties in Android Automotive

 2025-01-17

-For testing and demonstration purposes, a way to dynamically inject values for these properties via a gRPC server (running on the device) and a gRPC client (running either on the device or on a host machine) was implemented.
+In an automotive emulator, the Vehicle HAL is not connected to any real hardware.
+For testing and demonstration purposes, the tutorial implements a way to dynamically inject values for these properties via a gRPC server running on the device.
+The tutorial also uses a gRPC client running either on the device or on a host machine.

 Using the gRPC client

-On the device, click on the icon at the bottom navigation area, swipe to the right and start the VehicleDemo application.
-It displays the current state of some vehicle properties.
+1. On the device, click on the icon at the bottom navigation area.
+Swipe to the right.
+Start the VehicleDemo application.
+The application displays the current state of some vehicle properties.
+2. Open a new browser tab with the IP address of your device.
+Go to the Shell panel.
+3. Run the following commands:

 # Open the fuel door: